wpilibsuite/frc-docs/source/docs/yearly-overview/known-issues.rst

 **Issue**

-The following error message may appear when configuring the radio ``Bridge configuration failed: Failed to change IP Address, please ensure the bridge is connected to this computer and try againPlease ensure the bridge is connected to this computer and try again``.
+The following error message may appear when configuring the radio ``Bridge configuration failed: Failed to change IP Address...``.
 This is due to a change in behavior in java versions 8u291 and 11.0.11.

 **Workaround**